fluid-project/infusion-docs/src/documents/SettingsStore.md

 ## fluid.prefs.tempStore ##

 A settings store mock that doesn't do persistence.
+This grade is useful for tests.

 <table>
     <tbody>